-1. This is a combined Resettlement and Indigenous Peoples Plan (RIPP) prepared for the transmission components for the proposed Project.
-"South Asia Subregional Economic Cooperation (SASEC) Power System Expansion Project (SPEP)".
-The RIPP is draft and is based on feasibility study and preliminary engineering design which will be updated and finalized during the detailed design and final check survey prior to construction activities.
-Nepal Electricity Authority (NEA) will be the executing and implementing agency for the transmission components and will be responsible for updating, finalizing and implementing the RIPP.
+1. This is a combined Resettlement and Indigenous Peoples Plan (RIPP) prepared for the distribution components for the proposed Project, "South Asia Subregional Economic Cooperation (SASEC) Power System Expansion Project (SPEP)".
+The RIPP is draft and is based on feasibility study as line route for distribution components and line survey has not been done yet.
+The RIPP will be updated and finalized during the detailed design and final check survey which will be prior to construction activities.
+Nepal Electricity Authority (NEA) will be the executing and implementing agency for the transmission and distribution components and will be responsible for updating, finalizing and implementing the RIPP.
 The project will be implemented over a period of six years from the date of loan effectiveness.

-The Project is categorized as "A" for involuntary resettlement (IR) and "B" for indigenous peoples (IPs) as per ADB's Safeguard Policy Statement, 2009 (SPS).
-Impacts on IPs (Janjati) are generally limited and related to IR only where some IPs (as per Nepali law) will be losing some land; however, it will not have any impact on their existing socio-cultural svetem.
+2. The distribution component is categorized as "B" for involuntary resettlement (IR) and "B" for indigenous peoples (IPs) as per ADB's Safeguard Policy Statement, 2009 (SPS).
+Impacts on IPs (Janjati) are generally limited and related to IR only where some IPs (as per Nepali law) will be losing some land; however, it will not have any impact on their existing socio-cultural system.
 Therefore, a separate Indigenous Peoples Plan (IPP) is not required.
 This has been addressed in this combined RIPP.
+Distribution project will provide new connections to some households as beneficiary out of which some of them may belong to IPs (janjati as per Nepal's law).
+These will be new electrifications.
+However, this will not have any disproportionate impact on their existing socio-cultural and livelihood activities of the IPs.

-2. Nepal is facing chronic power shortages where only 65% of the country's households have access to electricity including about 56% through grid connections.
+3. Nepal is facing chronic power shortages where only 65% of the country's households have access to electricity including about 56% through grid connections.
 Per capita electricity consumption is only 102 kilowatt hours (kWh) per year, one of the lowest in the world.
 Grid-supplied electricity is routinely interrupted for 14-18 hours a day during the dry season, mainly due to inadequate generation capacity1 and transmission network.
-Nepal has six hydropower projects totaling 592 MW under construction, and more than 2000MW additional projects in the development queue2: however, transmission and distribution grid is a bottleneck to meeting electricity demand and supporting power trade with neighbouring countries.
+Nepal has six hydropower projects totaling 592 MW under construction, and more than 2000MW additional projects in the development queue2; however, transmission and distribution grid is a bottleneck to meeting electricity demand and supporting power trade with neighbouring countries.
 Additional power is available via existing cross-border connections in western and eastern Nepal which is limited to about 200 MW total versus a peak demand deficit of about 500 MW.3 Ongoing projects funded by ADB and other parties are addressing some of the transmission bottlenecks.
 A 400 kilo-volt (kV) cross-border transmission line between Dhalkebar in Nepal and Muzarffarpur in India, with a capacity of 1000 MW, has been undertaken with the participation of utility companies on both sides of the border.4 A second 400 kV cross-border line is planned from Bardaghat in Nepal to Gorakhpur in India.
-These cross-border lines will provide capacity for additional imports in the near term and exports in the longer term.5 completion by 2020.
-3 The demand-supply gap is met with back-up diesel- and gasoline-fired generator sets.
-The aggregate back-up generator capacity is believed to be about 500 MW.
+These